junxit/us-congress-bills-116/bill.md

 ## § 11.
 Authorization of appropriations

-- **(a)** *Authorization of Appropriations* There are authorized to be appropriated $15,000,000 to carry out this Act.
+- **(a)** *Authorization of Appropriations* There are authorized to be appropriated such sums as may be necessary to carry out this Act.
 - **(b)** *Prohibition on Earmarks* None of the funds appropriated pursuant to subsection (a) for purposes of the grant program in section 5 of this Act may be used for a congressional earmark as defined in clause 9(e) of rule XXI of the Rules of the House of Representatives.

 ## § 12.
 Small Business Assistance

 - **(a)** *Effective date* This Act and the amendments made by this Act shall take effect on the date that is 6 months after the date of enactment of this Act.
-- **(b)** *Technical assistance materials* The Secretary of Labor and the Commissioner of the Equal Employment Opportunity Commission shall jointly develop technical assistance material to assist small businesses in complying with the requirements of this Act and the amendments made by this Act.
+- **(b)** *Technical assistance materials* The Secretary of Labor and the Commissioner of the Equal Employment Opportunity Commission shall jointly develop technical assistance material to assist small enterprises in complying with the requirements of this Act and the amendments made by this Act.
-- **(c)** *Small Businesses* A small business shall be exempt from the provisions of this Act, and the amendments made by this Act, to the same extent that such business is exempt from the requirements of the Fair Labor Standards Act of 1938 pursuant to clauses (i) and (ii) of section 3(s)(1)(A) of such Act (29 U.S.C.
+- **(c)** *Small Businesses* A small enterprise shall be exempt from the provisions of this Act, and the amendments made by this Act, to the same extent that such enterprise is exempt from the requirements of the Fair Labor Standards Act of 1938 (29 U.S.C.
+201 et seq.) pursuant to clauses (i) and (ii) of section 3(s)(1)(A) of such Act (29 U.S.C.
 203(s)(1)(A)).

 ## § 13.
 Rule of Construction

-Nothing in this Act, or in any amendments made by this Act, shall affect the obligation of employers and employees to fully comply with all applicable immigration laws, including any penalties, fines, or other sanctions.
+Nothing in this Act, or in any amendments made by this Act, shall affect the obligation of employers and employees to fully comply with all applicable immigration laws, including being subject to any penalties, fines, or other sanctions.

+## § 14.
+Severability

+If any provision of this Act, an amendment made by this Act, or the application of that provision or amendment to particular persons or circumstances is held invalid or found to be unconstitutional, the remainder of this Act, the amendments made by this Act, or the application of that provision to other persons or circumstances shall not be affected.